anewton/Avalonia.Testing/Avalonia.DragDrop/readme.md

 - DropEnabledItemsControl
 - DragEnabledPanel

-### PreviewVersion.csproj
+### WorkingVersion.csproj
-- Sample using Avalonia Version 11.0.0-preview2
+- Sample using Avalonia Version 0.10.22
-- BUG: Unable to use stylus as pointer for drag/drop on Surface Pro 8.
-Mousepad does allow drag/drop.
+- Working for mousepad, stylus, or touch as pointer for drag/drop on Surface Pro 8.

 ### ReleaseVersion.csproj
 - Sample using Avalonia Version 11.0.4